Skip to content

 4. Send join request -- POST /internal/membership/join with JoinRequest { node_id, addr }.

-6. Returns SyncManifest { node_id, wal_last_seq, databases } containing all database/RP/measurement definitions and Parquet file listings.
+6. Returns SyncManifest { node_id, wal_last_seq, databases } with database/RP/measurement definitions.

-9. Imports databases, measurements, Parquet file entries, users, tombstones, and CQ definitions via import_metadata_entry().
+8. Imports databases, measurements, users, tombstones, and CQ definitions.

-16. Stream WAL entries from the peer starting from the local WAL sequence.
+10. Stream WAL entries from the peer starting from the local sequence.

-17. Append each entry to the local WAL.
+11. Append each entry to the local WAL; flush builds local MergeTree tables.

 5. Reconnect Sync